Former aide to retired Chinese security chief probed for graft

 BEIJING (Reuters) - A former aide to retired Chinese security tsar Zhou Yongkang is being investigated for corruption, the government said, the latest move targeting people close to Zhou who is himself subject to a graft probe.

 The ruling Communist Party's anti-corruption watchdog said on Sunday that Li Chongxi, head of an advisory body to the legislature in the southwestern province of Sichuan, was being investigated for suspected serious breaches of party discipline and the law, the usual euphemism for graft.

-It provided no other details and it was not possible to reach Li for comment.
+The Central Commission for Discipline Inspection (CCDI) provided no other details and it was not possible to reach Li for comment.